pooladkhay/SCom/README.md

 - [An Incremental Approach to Compiler Construction](./docs/11-ghuloum.pdf) (Paper)
 - [Compilers: Backend to Frontend and Back to Front Again](./docs/compilers-tutorial-2006-09-16.pdf) (Tutorial)
 - [Tests](./tests/)

+The tutorial does not include the complete compiler code from start to finish; rather, it teaches the concepts and leaves the implementation to the reader, which I believe is pretty neat!

 I have downloaded the materials from the [Internet Archive](https://web.archive.org/web/20110310092701/http://www.cs.indiana.edu/~aghuloum/).